8 Things Fiscal Sponsorship Isn't

 Fiscal Sponsorship Is A Useful Tool for Many

 And you can always reach out at email@example.com to learn more about our program and how it can help you fund your art.
+If you decide to use Fractured Atlas fiscal sponsorship, here are some best practices for completing our application.

 [This blog post was a collaboration between Nathan Hewitt and Arno Mokros, Program Associates at Fractured Atlas.]